 The power of evil expressed in the thousands of Hindu gods must be broken before the Cutch can respond to the Gospel.
 Intercessors are needed to stand in the gap for these precious people.
 Likewise, only prayer can break the strongholds of Islam.

-* Ask God to strengthen, encourage, and protect the small number Cutch believers.
+Ask God to strengthen, encourage, and protect the small number of Cutch believers.

 |Profile Source: Bethany World Prayer Center|

 |Pioneer Workers Needed||2|

 |Alternate Names||Cutchi Indian; Kachchhi; Kohli; Parkari|

 |Region||Africa, East and Southern|